buddybuild-public/gitbook-plugin-buddybuild/README.md

 `buddybuild` dictionary contains build/mobile development and buddybuild-specific terminology; it should be specified first in any `hunspell` invocation.

+The `img` folder contains images used by the included CSS.

 The `scripts` folder contains Perl scripts used by a book's `Makefile`: